AhmedAlaa4611/laravel-artisan-commands/README.md

 - Mocking allows you to simulate database behavior.
 - Stubs return pre-defined data when called.
 - Both of them are used to test your logic in isolation.

+## Proxy Servers
+- Anonymity and Geolocation Bypass
+    - Proxy servers can hide the client's actual IP address, making it appear as though the request is coming from the proxy server rather than the client.
+This helps protect the user's identity and location.
+    - Proxies can allow users to bypass geographic restrictions by making it seem as though their requests are coming from a different location.